-Ultra-precise 3D printing technology is a key factor in manufacturing precision biomedical and photonic devices.
-However, existing printing technology is limited by its low efficiency and high cost.
+Ultra-precise 3D printing technology is a key factor in the production of precision biomedical and photonic devices.
+However, existing printing technology is limited by its low efficiency and high costs.

 Professor Shih-Chi Chen and his team from the Department of Mechanical Engineering and Automation, Hong Kong University of China (CUHK), have developed rapid 3D printing technology.
 The secret is a process called femtosecond projection two-photon halithography (FP-TPL).